Converting Composed Fiddler Everywhere Requests to cURL

 |Supported OS||macOS, Linux, Windows|

 Many developers, support engineers, and end-users are familiar with the cURL as a fast tool for executing and managing requests.
 How can I easily convert a request that was generated in the Composer to a cURL script?

-Fiddler Everywhere version 4.0.0 and above provides an automated export as Curl script through the Live Traffic list context menu.
+Fiddler Everywhere version 4.0.0 and above provides an automated export as cURL script through the Live Traffic grid context menu.

 To convert a request created in the Composer: